Help and FAQs

 How do I access the full site?
 Will I need to pay?

-You can use BMJ Learning free of charge if you are a BMA member, if your institution has purchased access, or if you are from a developing country (part of the HINARI initiative).
+You can use BMJ Learning free of charge if you are a BMA member or if your institution has purchased access.
 Otherwise, to access the full range of learning modules relevant to your specialty or profession, you will need a subscription.

 We also have a range of free modules that anyone can try.
 You'll need to register to access the free modules.
 Registration is quick, simple, and free.